 Delegates will be invited to choose their topics of choice at these facilitated discussions.
 Lead by an industry expert, connect and network with your peers around the challenges and triumphs with your cyber security journey

-- Trust and verification – curating a collaborative relationship with your security suppliers
+4. Trust and verification – curating a collaborative relationship with your IT Service suppliers – CyberArk

 Crispin Kerr, Country Manager, Proofpoint ANZ